andres-fr/skerch/README.md

 Sketched methods are a good choice whenever we are dealing with *large* objects that can be approximated by *smaller* substructures (e.g. a low-rank approximation of a large matrix).
 Thanks to the random measurements (i.e. the "sketches"), we can directly obtain the *small* approximations, without having to store or compute the *large* object.
 This works with very few assumptions about how the smaller substructure looks like.

-For example, if we have an intractably large linear operator of dimensionality `(N, N)` that doesn't fit in memory, but has rank `k`, we can directly retrieve its top-`k` singular components with only `O(Nk)` storage, as opposed to the intractable `O(N^2)` (see picture below for an intuition).
+For example, if we have a large linear operator of dimensionality `(N, N)` that doesn't fit in memory, but has rank `k`, we can directly retrieve its top-`k` singular components with only `O(Nk)` storage, as opposed to the intractable `O(N^2)` (see picture below for an intuition).
 As a bonus, this technique is numerically stable and can be parallelized, which often results in substantial speedups.

 And since `skerch` is built on top of PyTorch and with very few dependencies otherwise, it supports a broad variety of platforms and datatypes, including e.g. complex datatypes on GPU.
 Its modular and extendible design, featuring many common components of sketches, is also meant to reduce development times whenever new settings or methods are being explored.